simoncaron/ansible-role-pve_acme/README.md

 Requirements
 ------------

 This role requires `pexpect` to configure the various CLI prompts.
-If the module is missing from the host, a prerequiste task will install it.
+If the module is missing from the host, a prerequiste task will install it along with the `python3-pip` package.

 Role Variables
 --------------